kennywong524/chronollm/experiments/task3_anachronism_detection/README.md

 - **Batches per Type**: 100
 - **Total Questions**: 3,000 (100 batches × 3 types × 10 questions)
 - **Models**: GPT-4.1
-- **Description**: Tests whether the LLM can determine if multiple U.S. presidents were all alive at the same time (chronological overlap)
+- **Description**: Tests whether the LLM can determine if multiple U.S. presidents could have received a letter from each other (chronological overlap)

 ## Metrics